MitPete/Eco---Donations-/README.md

 The deploy script creates `EcoCoin` and `DonationContract` and transfers ownership of the token to the donation contract so it can mint new tokens.

+## Frontend

+Open `frontend/index.html` in a browser with MetaMask installed.
+Use the **Connect Wallet** button in the header to link your account, make donations and view your ECO balance and history.

 ## Contracts

 ### EcoCoin.sol